Bipartisan DACA, border security deal fails

 Senators who backed the immigration negotiations were unhappy at the White House's response.

-The administration statements have riled up co-sponsors of the bill, who said the White House and allies have "lost credibility" by criticizing a bipartisan agreement.

-Sen. Lisa Murkowski, a Republican from Alaska and a sponsor of the bipartisan immigration amendment, said she has been disappointed with the White House's approach in the last several days .
+Sen. Lisa Murkowski, a Republican from Alaska who's a sponsor of the bipartisan immigration amendment, said before the votes that she had been disappointed with the White House's approach in the last several days.

-"I fear that you've got some within the White House that have not yet figured out that legislation almost by its very definition is a compromise product and compromise doesn't mean getting four Republicans together and figuring out what it is that those four agree on, it is broader," Murkowski said.
+"I fear that you've got some within the White House that have not yet figured out that legislation almost by its very definition is a compromise product, and compromise doesn't mean getting four Republicans together and figuring out what it is that those four agree on: It is broader," Murkowski said.

 "To now be in a position where we're going to be voting sometime today and to have the response coming out of the White House as it is is discouraging," she said.
 "Basically, everybody loses."

-Sen. Lindsey Graham, R-South Carolina, told reporters, "I'm looking for leadership from the White House, not demagoguery".
+Sen. Lindsey Graham, R-South Carolina, told reporters, "I'm looking for leadership from the White House, not demagoguery."

-Graham directed a message to the President himself: "There's a deal to be had there, President Trump, just you need to lead us to that deal, you need to understand that there's nobody better to do this than you, but to the administration if you continue this attack on everything and everybody and make it a political exercise, we're doomed to fair and it is President Trump's presidency that will be the biggest loser."
+Graham directed a message to the President himself: "There's a deal to be had there, President Trump, just you need to lead us to that deal.
+You need to understand that there's nobody better to do this than you, but to the administration if you continue this attack on everything and everybody and make it a political exercise, we're doomed to fair, and it is President Trump's presidency that will be the biggest loser."

-Trump explicitly endorsed a measure from Sen. Chuck Grassley, R-Iowa, which encapsulates the White House's desired immigration results.
+Trump had explicitly endorsed a measure from Sen. Chuck Grassley, R-Iowa, that encapsulates the White House's desired immigration results.

-That bill includes a pathway to citizenship and money for security, but also significant limits to legal immigration, including family-based migration and the diversity visa lottery.
+That bill includes a pathway to citizenship and money for security but also significant limits to legal immigration, including family-based migration and the diversity visa lottery.

 "If Dems are actually serious about DACA, they should support the Grassley bill!"
 Trump tweeted Thursday.